oktadev/okta-blog/_source/_posts/2020-01-23-pkce-oauth2-spring-boot.md

 Browser and mobile feature enhancements move fast.
 Often times, these technologies move faster than security standards designed to protect them can keep up.
 OAuth 2.0 offers the best and most mature standard for modern applications.
 However, there hasn't been an official release of this standard since 2012.
 Eight years is a very long time in Internet technology years!
 That doesn't mean that its contributors have been sitting idly by.
 There is active work on the next version and in lieu of an official release, contributors will release "guidance" from time to time to keep up with evolving technology.

 Last year, there were two important specification drafts submitted for review.
 These serve as the "updated guidance" for best practices when using OAuth 2.0.
-The first is [OAuth 2.0 Security Best Current Practice](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-13).
+The first is `OAuth 2.0 Security Best Current Practice`.
 This is general best practices for securing modern applications with OAuth 2.0.
-The second draft is [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-parecki-oauth-browser-based-apps-00).
+The second draft is `OAuth 2.0 for Browser-Based Apps`.
 This is best practices specifically for web apps.
 In this post, I focus on the first draft with practical application for Spring Boot with Spring Security apps.

 OAuth 2.0 is for delegated authorization and OpenID Connect is for identity and rides on top of OAuth 2.0.